Flower of Evil (Philippine TV series): Development

 The project was first announced on September 16, 2021, when Lovi Poe officially transferred to ABS-CBN for the first time, with Piolo Pascual returning to the network.
 Both actors were cast in the lead roles after signing with the network.
 A story conference was held on November 21, 2021.
 On 4 February 2022, it was revealed that the series was in the midst of its principal photography.
 A total of 32 episodes are confirmed for the series, running for sixteen weeks.

 Casting

 On November 21, 2021, the rest of the cast were announced in the same day of story conference.

 Kit Thompson was originally part of the cast, but was later fired after he was arrested for hitting his former girlfriend.
-Thompson was replaced by JC de Vera.
+Thompson was replaced by Paulo Avelino.

 Marketing

 A short teaser for the series was shown as part of the upcoming projects for Dreamscape Entertainment in 2022.
 The first teaser was released on May 16, 2022.
 The second teaser was released on May 20, 2022.
 Official poster was released on May 23, 2022.
 The trailer of the series was released on May 31, 2022.